 Velocity costs for Etihad Business and First Class redemptions

-As a result, using Velocity points for these flights still has some value, many with 24+ hours’ flying time coming in at 139,000 Velocity points for Business Class or 203,000 Velocity points for First Class.
+As a result, using Velocity Points for these flights still has some value, many with 24+ hours’ flying time coming in at 139,000/203,000 Velocity Points for Business/First Class.

 A comparison of Velocity with Etihad Guest and AAdvantage redemptions